A UXer with an MBA, because UX is serious business

 A natural teacher

 I have been sharing what I know for years.
 I started my first blog, on creating branding and site customizations for SharePoint, back in 2007.
 I regularly appear on UX podcasts sharing what I know, I post content on LinkedIn, and I currently have a few folks that I mentor.
 In August of 2022, I started teaching in the Human Centered Interaction Design master's program at Harrisburg University.
-I have developed and teach two courses, Design Tools and Processes, and Deceptive Design, and am now designing my third course.
+I have developed and am currently teaching two courses, Design Tools and Processes and Deceptive Design, and am now designing a course on UI design

 Learn more